canarybit/terraform-canarybit-tower/README.md

 It implements Infrastructure-as-Code (IaC) and SecDevOps best-practices to provide integrity and state of the art security to your workloads runtime.

 ## 🌟 Features
-- 🤹 **Confidential VM Orchestration**: Deploy confidential VMs on AMD SEV-SNP and Intel TDX platforms.
+- **Confidential VM Orchestration**: Deploy confidential VMs on AMD SEV-SNP and Intel TDX platforms.
-- 🔬 **Hardware & Environment Verification**: Integrate with [CanaryBit Inspector](https://www.canarybit.eu/confidential-cloud-inspector/) to support Remote Attestation of deployed confidential VMs. (* Requires a CanaryBit account)
+- **Hardware & Environment Verification**: Integrate with [CanaryBit Inspector](https://www.canarybit.eu/confidential-cloud-inspector/) to support Remote Attestation of deployed confidential VMs.
+Requires a CanaryBit account.
-- 🛠 **Extensible Configuration**: Configure your confidential VM using available configuration options or write your own.
+- **Extensible Configuration**: Configure your confidential VM using available configuration options or write your own.
-- ⚖️ **No lock-in**: Support for multiple hardware platforms and virtualisation software.
+- **No lock-in**: Support for multiple hardware platforms and virtualisation software.

 ## 🧩 Integrations
 - **Galaxy server**: Support for the [Galaxy project](https://github.com/galaxyproject) for data-intensive computation.